praveek/launch.en/help/extension-reference/core-extension/data-elements.md

 seo-description: Data Elements in Adobe Experience Platform Launch
 ---

-# Data Elements
+# Data elements

 Data elements are the building blocks for your data dictionary (or data map).
 Use data elements to collect, organize, and deliver data across marketing and ad technology.

 A single data element is a variable whose value can be mapped to query strings, URLs, cookie values, JavaScript variables, and so on.
-You can reference this value by its variable name throughout Launch.
+You can reference this value by its variable name throughout [!DNL Launch].
 This collection of data elements becomes the dictionary of defined data that you can use to build your rules (events, conditions, and actions).
-This data dictionary is shared across all of Launch for use with any extension you've added to your property.
+This data dictionary is shared across all of [!DNL Launch] for use with any extension you've added to your property.

 >[!IMPORTANT]  Changes do not take effect until they are [published](/help/launch-reference/publishing/overview.md).